Neryss/monster_hunter_db/README.md

 All the informations were taken directly from the [wiki](https://monsterhunterrise.wiki.fextralife.com/Monster+Hunter+Rise+Wiki) and belongs to Capcom.
 You can refer to it if you want to add missing data!

 Also if you're looking to add missing stats for the first monsters, take a look at the last ones since they contain everything needed!

+### Update about Rise
+So now it's missing sunbreak content, that's all!